Last Updated on

 Like much of the ones we visited in Italy, Florence is a beautiful city.
 Old majestic buildings surrounding cobblestone and brick paved narrow streets, what’s not to love?
 As beautiful as it is, running in Florence can be a bit tricky–think narrow sidewalks and tourists standing in the middle having a photo shoot–but we think it’s worth it to take in the sites and get the most of your time.
+Plus, there’s an enormous amount of Tuscan food to sample post-run.
+We didn’t love the restaurants we tried here for the most part, but have heard great things about taking a cooking class.

 This is a short, roughly 3 mile route through the major sites of the city.
 The outside of these sites are beautiful, making them a good fit for a quick stop to view and snap a pic.
 The narrow and crowded streets can be a bit of a challenge to navigate so an early morning start would be best for this route.